usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/create-custom-os.rst

 Creating Custom OS Profiles
 ---------------------------

-UShareSoft provides a set of OS profiles.
+UForge provides a set of OS profiles.
 If you want to create another OS profile, you can create one using UForge's graphical user interface.

-.. note:: You can delete packages but UShareSoft does not guarantee that your OS profile will be functional.
+.. note:: You can delete packages but we do not guarantee that your OS profile will be functional.

 To create a new OS profile: